Home

 I trust this page has given you an insight into Scottish tartans.

-However if you have any questions, please feel free to drop me a line using the "Contact Us" page, and I will do my best to answer them.
+However if you have any questions, please feel free to drop me a line using the "Contact Us" page, and I will be happy to answer them for you.

 Return from Scottish Tartan to Your Kilt Home Page